Big adventures, small footprints

 The Hotel Britomart, Auckland

-Opening mid-2020, Hotel Britomart will be New Zealand's first 5-star Green Star Hotel.
+Hotel Britomart is New Zealand's first 5-star Green Star Hotel.
 The rigorous commitment to sustainability extends to the fit out and operations of the 99-room/5-suite hotel that occupies a heritage site and is constructed in handmade bricks.
-Amenities will include custom guides to running and cycling routes.
+Amenities include custom guides to running and cycling routes.

 Mahu Whenua, Wanaka

-2019 marked a decade since New Zealand’s largest conservation project began on Mahu Whenua's vast private high-country farming estate, and the results are already beginning to show.
+New Zealand’s largest conservation project began on Mahu Whenua's vast private high-country farming estate in 2019, and the results are beginning to show.
 With 1.5 million trees and grasses planted and pest-proof fencing to protect wildlife, the landscape is blooming once again, allowing native birds and bee populations to increase.
 There are special weekends when guests in the luxury lodge can be involved in conservation work on the land, helping with planting or bird conservation.

 The Landing offers four spectacular private residences in the Bay of Islands that stand on some of New Zealand's most historically significant land.
 The luxury property's wetlands restoration and development of bird sanctuaries has encouraged the return of many rare and endangered bird species, including kiwi, pateke (brown teal), paradise ducks, pukeko and oystercatchers.